Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt2-escalation.md

 Overpressure was the *worstest* and it had always been a particular weakness of Daar’s.
 If some kind of devil had shown up and offered to deliver him straight to a good night’s sleep in a proper nest-bed for the price of one of his testicles, Daar might just have taken him up on it.

-…Well, prob’ly not.
+...Well, prob’ly not.
 But right then he’d have murdered for a nice little creek to wallow in and cool off.

 His thoughts were interrupted by Coombes.
-How anybody could *talk* and run at the same time in these situations was…
+How anybody could *talk* and run at the same time in these situations was...

 "Been thinkin’."